 Things take time.
 Too much time.
 That’s why any administrative aspects of your business that you can sensibly delegate to software should be packaged off and assigned to the hard drive faster than you can say, “OK, what are the most important things I need to achieve with my time today?”

 Think about customer care.
 Do you manually thank each of your customers for their business?
 That can be automated.
-And while we’re talking about customers and automation, invoicing is another aspect of your business that software can easily take off your hands.
+And while we’re talking about customers and automation, invoicing is another aspect of your business where an invoice software can easily take a tedious job off your hands.

 Think about your business accounts.
 Do you have to stay up late at night typing in all of the details of your expenditure and revenue?